dila-y/Deep-Learning-Adversarial-Defense/README.md

 ## Project Overview

 This notebook explores the vulnerability of deep learning models to adversarial examples, using the MNIST digit classification task to demonstrate attack and defense techniques.
-The project compares the robustness of different architectures and attack methods using ART, highlighting the importance of adversarial robustness[attached_file:1].
+The project compares the robustness of different architectures and attack methods using ART, highlighting the importance of adversarial robustness.

 ---